bettinalechner/thesis/README.md

 # Identifying New and Obsolete Usability Heuristics for Web-Based Business Software
-Worked on this thesis from January to July 2012, successfully defended on August 3, 2012
+Worked on this thesis from January to July 2012.
+Successfully defended on August 3, 2012.
+Findings presented at the Americas Conference on Information Systems (AMCIS) 2013 in Chicago.

 [View the PDF](https://github.com/bettinalechner/thesis/raw/master/thesis.pdf)